peeldao/proposals/proposals/2022-08-07_lawrence_recurring_payout.md

 Juicebox already has a dedicated core team that works on the building of the Infrastructure which is a funding platform that is highly desirable for Crowdfunding of projects and the de-facto interface in decentralized funding of projects.
 I believe having a UX Designer with proficient insights in User research and having points of variability in understanding the Web 3 infrastructure, combined with how data can be represented and contextualized in the General UI and grand scheme of the product will be invaluable.
 It will assist the design team with being a few steps ahead of the Development team.

 ## Specification
-Provide $1800 in ETH per funding cycle as compensation to majordalaw.eth for 10 funding cycles in return UX Design, Research and Delightful UI Designs.
+Provide $1500 in ETH per funding cycle as compensation to majordalaw.eth for three funding cycles in return UX Design, Research and Delightful UI Designs.

 ## Rationale